maxpert/rues/README.md

 logical expression.
 This in turn can allow you implement complex stuff like RBAC, Policy engines etc. Having out of box advantages for:

  - Lean and Zippy - Checkout initial benchmarks below.
-Under 20 MB with 1 CPU one will easily do 10K RPS.
+Under `20 MB` with single CPU one will easily do 10K RPS.
  - Dynamic reloadable - Allowing you to make changes in `rules.yaml` on the fly without new deployments.
- - HTTP & JSON - Ubiquitous across polyglot frameworks!
+ - HTTP & JSON - Ubiquitous!
 No custom protocols, no shenanigans.

 ## Usage